chaseruskin/orbit/tests/README.md

 # /tests

-Test data and more complex test cases/scenarios.
+Test data and more complex system test cases/scenarios.

+The contents of this directory are divided into two different types:
-- `/data`: files kept for reproducibility during cargo tests
+- `/t*`: files used be unit tests within Rust
-- `/env`: example projects to use for integration/system test scripts
+- `/s*`: files used by system tests along with their system test scripts